← Projects

 LayerQuestion it answersWhat it storesWritten whenRole at read time

-L1 · core blocks”Who am I right now?”Short, stable text — persona, self, mood, user, relationshipManually, on admin edits, or via importAlways injected into the prompt, unconditionally
+L1 · core blocks”Who am I right now?”Short, stable text — persona, self, user, relationship, styleManually, on admin edits, or via importAlways injected into the prompt, unconditionally

 L2 · recall messages”What was literally said?”Every user and persona message, verbatim, FTS5-indexedOn every turn, immediatelyGround-truth archive; expands context around L3 hits

-L3 · events”What happened in that conversation?”One-line episodic facts, emotional impact, tags, embeddingWhen a session closes (extraction pass)The primary target of vector retrieval
+L3 · events”What happened in that conversation?”One-line episodic facts with emotional impact, tags, embedding, and an optional day-precision event_time windowWhen a session closes (extraction pass)Primary target of vector retrieval; day-precision delta renders as “a few days ago” / “next week” in the prompt

 How a memory gets picked

-When the persona is about to reply, every L3/L4 candidate gets ranked by a four-factor score:
+When the persona is about to reply, every candidate gets ranked by a five-factor score:

 • recency — exponential decay with a 14-day half-life